-8th.
-The calm weather was succeeded by a breeze from the northeast, and the thermometer rose to minus 16°.
+Dec.
+8. The calm weather was succeeded by a breeze from the north-east, Dec.
+9. and the thermometer rose to minus 16°.
 On the following day there were light winds and hazy weather.
 The observatory being finished, we obtained some occultations of stars by the moon.
-The temperature fell to 26° minus in the evening, and there was an insignificant aurora.
-On the tenth there was a halo round the moon, sending out rays to a great distance in the form of a cross.
-This was repeated on the following day; and the thermometer during the three days ranged between minus 16° and 27°.
-A transit of Aldebaran was obtained.

-11th.
-There was little to note this day: the temperature and weather having little changed, and the men's employments remaining, as usual.
-The following was spent in the usual manner fixed for Sunday.
-It is remarkable, that through the last week, the state of the weather allowed the fires to be discontinued for eight hours every night; without lowering the heat between decks beyond the degree which had been fixed on as the best.
-On the following day, Monday, the thermometer was generally at minus 13°; and we were again annoyed by the water overflowing the ice.
-The weather was hazy, and mild to the feelings, both on this day and the following morning; on which there was a large halo round the moon.
+The temperature fell to 26° minus, in the evening, and there was an in-Dec.
+10. significant aurora.
+On the tenth there was a halo round the moon, sending out rays to a great distance, in the form of a cross.
+This Dec.
+11. was repeated on the following day; and the thermometer during the three days ranged between minus 16° and 27°.
+A transit of having little changed, and the men's employments remaining as usual.
+The following was spent in the usual manner fixed for Sun- Dec.
+13. day.
+It is remarkable, that through the last week, the state of the weather allowed the fires to be discontinued for eight hours every night, without lowering the heat between decks beyond the degree which had been fixed on as the best.
+On the following day, Monday, Dec.
+14. the thermometer was generally at minus 13°; and we were again annoyed by the water overflowing the ice.
+The weather was hazy, and mild to the feelings, both on this day and the following morning; Dec.
+15. on which there was a large halo round the moon.
 But the wind rose, so that it became so cold as to prevent the men from working on the ice, while the thermometer sunk also to minus 24°.